bluez-sh/gsoc-2019-log/log.md

 implementation that will work in the long run.
 I am trying hard to think of another way but I guess before deciding that I would need to discuss things with Carl, get his ideas on it.

+### July 7: Monday

+I cannot contact Carl, maybe he is busy right now.
+Until I talk to him I don't think I'll be able to do much at this point.
+I did some more changes on the demuxer.
+Right now the demuxer is able to read the files created by me (simple heif files with single images) and I am also trying to extend it to read the images with with tiles (original images in the ticket).
+I read the the patch posted a few years ago, and I found the item association logic in it was good enough and (most importantly) working.
+So I copied the whole iprp function from it (please don't judge me :/) and made changes in my code to work with it.
+There are a few problems though, I'll take care of them tomorrow.

+Apart from that I have also been looking around the code base for what the other developers suggested, and its getting more and more confusing, I am really not sure what to do.

+### July 8: Tuesday

+A small success!
+I finally made it work with the files with tiles (with some hacks here and there).
+The demuxer can now read tiles, one in each stream as attached pics.
+Although the hacks I did are quite problematic and should be taken care of soon.

+The iinf tag consists of a list of all items, with their types (hvc1, grid and Exif).
+As of now I am creating the streams within this tag.
+But the problem was that only 1 through 48 items were the tiles (hvc1 type).
+Others were a "grid" item which consisted grid info, a thumbnail and Exif item for exif metadata.
+I had to hard code things to get only the tiles and ignore others.
+I did these "hacks" at other portions (iloc, iprp) as well.
+All in all I need to design a better structure that doesn't need these hacks.
+Also, the grid item has mdat offset values instead of file offset values, and as we don't know the location of mdat until the very end I can't figure out what to do about that.

+### July 9: Wednesday

+I was finally able to talk to Carl today.
+He suggested that we could somehow inform the calling application (ffmpeg here, which works on libav\*) that the frames (tiles) are the part of a bigger picture and the application should do something about that.
+This is one possibility, the other being the "side data to decoder" approach, which could be more difficult.
+He also mentioned that I should focus on keeping the tiles not in different streams but in a single stream as if they were part of a movie.
+I have started working on it.
+I guess I could use add_index_entry to add each tile as a frame to a single stream.

+### July 10: Thursday

+I used the add_index_entry approach.
+I guess I did successfully read all the tiles into a single stream.
+Although to do this I had to strip off the current structure which was based on different streams.
+There as still some things which are hard coded but it is better than before.
+I am still using attached pic approach for the simpler files (without tiles) so they still work with it.
+Using index entries only with files with tiles.
+I am not sure if I am using the index entries correctly though, even though I checked entries are correctly added, I am not able to see any frames with ffplay, it doesn't display anything.
+There are no errors either.
+Maybe it is discarding the frames or something I don't know but there is something wrong, I'll have to consult Carl again maybe :/